Great Lakes - PGDM & PGPM Admissions 2026

 Quantitative Aptitude (QA) | ~34% | Arithmetic, Algebra, Geometry, Number System, Modern Maths |

 The difficulty level analysis of previous CAT exams helps aspirants understand question trends, section-wise challenges, and time management needs.
-Based on CAT 2024 difficulty level, VARC was moderate, DILR was the toughest section, and QA was of moderate to high difficulty, requiring strong conceptual clarity and quick problem-solving skills.
+Based on CAT 2024 difficulty level, VARC was moderate, DILR was the toughest section, and QA was of moderate to high difficulty.
+Candidates must analyse the CAT previous year question papers to understand the same.

 Topic | Difficulty Level | Remarks |